nishithak212/Smart-Grocery-Tracker_SoftwareEngineering_Capstone/README.md

 ]

 ii.
-DELETE api/shopping-list --> Clear shopping list from the page
+DELETE api/shopping-list --> Clear shopping list from the page -- Not implmenting this as I will be using useState to make the list disappear from the front-end UI.
 Request body:
 [
     {